lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/swift_for_tensorflow.md

 1. Provide the best possible user experience for machine learning researchers, developers and production engineers.
 1. Provide usable access to high-performance computation.
 1. Eliminate the compromises that have historically forced developers to choose between performance or usability.
-1. Provide a simple, predictable, and reliable programming model that is easy to intuitively understandable, and the compiler can reinforce with warnings, other diagnostics and potentially optimization techniques.
+1. Provide a simple, predictable, and reliable programming model that is easy to intuitively understandable, and the compiler can reinforce with warnings, other diagnostics and potential optimization techniques.

 _**New things could be achieved if we could enhance the compiler and language**_.